salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 ## Ray tracing the bounding spheres
-This step is just an optimization.
-Due the falloff function is zero after a certain distance, it's possible to think the field as contained in bounding spheres, one for each function, with a radius equal to the falloff length.
-Ray tracing these spheres will find the bounds of the scalar field in just one step.
+Bounding spheres are used to optimize ray tracing.
+These spheres encapsulate the Metaballs and allow for efficient boundary detection.
+Ray tracing determines the hit point on these bounding spheres.
 The next picture illustrate this concept:

 ![Ray tracint to the field bounds, then ray march till the isosurface](raycasting.png)

 The next snippet implements this optimization.
-The function **traceSphere** is available in the ShaderToy shader.
+The function **traceSphere** is defined in the ShaderToy shader.

 ```glsl
 // Ray trace the bounding sphere and returns the hit point (if any)